manou12345/easyDevops/README.md

-# easyDevops
+# easydevops-git
-This repository will contain all our projects.
+this is the repository that contains all the files that we will work on to demonstrate our git skills.